fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ### S3 Data Protection

-* Bucket-level permissioning - existing permissioning policies can be copied or generated using 'Bucket policy generator'
+* Bucket-level permissioning - existing permissioning policies can be copied or generated using ['Bucket policy generator'](http://awspolicygen.s3.amazonaws.com/policygen.html)
 * By default, all S3 objects and buckets are private and can only be accessed by the owner.
 * **Access Control**
-	* *Coarse-grained access controls*
-		* **S3 Access Control Lists (ACLs)**
+	* **S3 Access Control Lists (ACLs)** (*Coarse-grained access controls*)
 		* legacy mechanism, created before IAM
 		* Limited to read, write, or full-control at object/bucket level
 		* Best used for enabling bucket logging or making a bucket that hosts a static website be readable
-	* *Fine-grained access controls*
-		* **S3 bucket policies**
+	* **S3 bucket policies** (*Fine-grained access controls*)
 		* Recommended access control mechanism
 		* Can specify
 			* who can access the bucket
 			* from where (by *CIDR* block or IP address)
 			* at what time of the day
 		* Bucket policies allows to assign cross-account access to S3 resources
 		* Similar to IAM but
 			* associated with bucket resource instead of an IAM principal
 			* includes an explicit reference to the IAM principal in the policy.
 This principal can be associated with a different AWS account
 	* AWS Identity and Access Management (IAM) policies
 	* Query String Authentication
 * **Encryption**
 	* Encrypt data in-flight
 		* Transmit data using HTTPS protocol to SSL API endpoints